jmahoney/surly-feed/README.md

 This is a quick and dirty scrape of the [Surly Bikes Blog](https://surlybikes.com/blog) converted to the [JSON Feed](https://jsonfeed.org) format.

-You can subscribe to the feed at https://surly-feed.cheerschopper.com

 ### Why not the full content of the blog

 1) Scaping the first page of the blog was easy.
 Following all the links and getting the content is actual, y'know, _work_.